GM-Alex/user-access-manager/README.md

 ## Contributions

-Contributions are welcome. he contribution guidelines can be found at the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Contributions are welcome.
+The contribution guidelines can be found at the [CONTRIBUTING.md](CONTRIBUTING.md) file.